cgarrot/cookie-app/README.md

 # 🍪 Cookie Counter App

 A simple and fun cookie counter app built with Next.js and Tailwind CSS.
+It now includes an experimental AI backend to analyze cookie menus and trays.

 ## Features